 Brown Barn Botanicals grows, harvests, dries, infuses, and formulates their own botanical skin care products from seed to final product.
 At Brown Barn Botanicals we grow German Chamomile for use in an oil infusion that is then used in many of our products.
 We also include Chamomile essential oil in skin care oils where a soothing and anti-inflammatory effect is desired.
 Pairing essential oil with a matching whole leaf Chamomile bud infusion makes for a skin care powerhouse combination.

 In the field, our Chamomile plants are about two feet tall with ferny leaves and are simply covered in small white petaled flowers with yellow centers.
 The bees adore our Chamomile which sometimes makes harvesting a challenge!

-Once the flowers have been harvested they are transported to our vintage glass greenhouse where they are laid out to dry on long tables with a loose weave cloth or screen underneath.
-The bottom cloth allows air to circulate but prevents any petals from dropping thru to the floor.
-It is important to dry herbs before infusing them so as to remove any trace of water, which may breed mold or bacteria during the infusion process.
-Snugly laid out in the greenhouse, the chamomile flowers are left to dry under a white shade canopy for up to three weeks.
+Once the flowers have been harvested they are transported to our vintage glass greenhouse where they are laid out to dry on long tables with a loose weave cloth or screen underneath or placed in our drying rack system.
+The bottom cloth allows air to circulate but prevents any buds from dropping thru to the floor.
+We dry herbs before infusing them so as to remove any trace of water, which may breed mold or bacteria during the infusion process.
+Snugly laid out in the greenhouse, the chamomile flowers are left to dry under a white shade canopy until they are ready for the next step.
 The shade canopy protects the plants from getting too hot and scorching.